motleystate/dabeplech/docs/user_guide/installation.rst

 Requirements
 ============

-BioAPI works with version of Python >= 3.6.0 and uses the following dependencies:
+dabeplech works with version of Python >= 3.6.0 and uses the following dependencies:

 - pydantic_ (==1.5.1)
 - requests (==2.23.0)